LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Conclusion and future work

-\paragraph{Limitations.} While LEAP provides a learnable way to capture local structural information.
+\paragraph{Limitations.} While LEAP provides a learnable way to capture local structural information it has some limitations.
 First, it is not a purely structural PE, as it requires \emph{node features} to compute the ECTs.
 However, these features can be \emph{learned}, and in the synthetic dataset, our approach succeeded even though the features were irrelevant to the prediction targets.
-Second, LEAP relies on a differentiable approximation of the discretized ECT applied to normalized $m$-hop subgraphs, which are not necessarily geometric, so the theoretical guarantees of the exact ECT (e.g., injectivity) may not fully carry over; we expect this to be one interesting focus for future work.
+Second, LEAP relies on a differentiable approximation of the discretized ECT applied to normalized $m$-hop subgraphs, which are not necessarily geometric, so the theoretical guarantees of the \emph{exact} ECT~(e.g., injectivity) may not fully carry over; we expect this to be interesting for future work.
 Finally, unlike other graph PEs, such as LaPE or RWPE, where the only hyperparameter is the embedding dimension, LEAP introduces several hyperparameters~(among others, a smoothing parameter of the ECT approximation, the number of directions, and the number of discretization steps).
-In practice, however, we fixed these across datasets and architectures and nevertheless observed consistently strong performance, and our ablation studies further demonstrated the robustness to these choices.
+In practice, however, we fixed these across datasets and architectures, nevertheless observing consistently strong performance.
+Our ablation studies further serve to demonstrate the robustness to these choices.

 \paragraph{Future work.} We envision several directions for future research.
+First, drawing on prior work~\citep{lect}, we aim to formalize the theoretical expressivity of LEAP, noting that theoretical expressivity and empirical performance are often not correlated.
 Combining LEAP with positional encodings that capture complementary aspects of graph structure and embedding it within more sophisticated architectures may further improve performance and expressivity.
-Another promising line is to make the ECT step fully differentiable: Instead of discretizing along a fixed grid, treating thresholds as trainable parameters would allow the model to focus on informative regions and optimize their positions jointly with the other parameters.
-Finally, since the ECT can be applied to higher-order datasets~\citep{Ballester25a, Hoppe25a} as well, we believe that LEAP could be extended to this modality, thus serving as a generalizable addition to the topological deep learning toolbox.
+Another promising line of work is to make the ECT step fully differentiable.
+Instead of discretizing along a fixed grid, treating thresholds as trainable parameters would allow the model to focus on informative regions and optimize their positions jointly with the other parameters.
+Using learned features, we also plan on assessing the performance of LEAP on non-attributed graph datasets, i.e., datasets that are fully structural.
+Finally, since the ECT can be applied to higher-order datasets~\citep{Ballester25a} comprising, for instance, simplicial complexes or cell complexes~\citep{Hoppe25a}, we believe that LEAP could be extended to this modality, thus serving as a generalizable addition to the topological deep learning toolbox.

-\section{Reproducibility Statement}
+\subsubsection{Reproducibility Statement}